 Give your car a thorough inspection before you take it out for a drive, especially during inclement weather.
 Remember to check your BLOWBAGETS!
 Pay close attention to your windshield and wipers, battery, headlights, brakes, and tires.

-Don’t forget to inspect your windshield and wipers.
+Inspect your windshield and wipers.
 Your windshield should be free from stains, and its wipers must be in good working condition.

 During the rainy season, car batteries tend to drain quickly because of the prolonged use of electrical parts such as headlights and windshield wipers.
 When their wiring gets wet, it could lead to a short circuit.

 Prevent these issues by regularly checking your battery's condition and replacing it every two years.